harishvaitheeswar/codeRed/README.md

 - Easy Access to Government Schemes:
   - Gives a list of Government schemes that the user is Eligible for

-  - Gives a personalised Preference of recommendations based on location
+  - Gives a personalized preference of recommendations based on location